OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Webacy/webacy.md

 ## APIs

-[Webacy’s APIs](https://www.webacy.com/safetyscore) are REST based APIs that expose your platform to Webacy's Risk Engine and our Wallet Watch Notifications Platform.
+[Webacy’s APIs](https://www.webacy.com/safetyscore) are REST-based APIs that expose your platform to Webacy's Risk Engine and our Wallet Watch Notifications Platform.

 With over 15+ data providers, along with our own data analytics and algorithms, we have the broadest risk coverage across the blockchain ecosystem.
-From compliance and regulatory data, to social engineering scams and crowdsourced reports, we process millions of monthly signals, updating our models with the latest and most up-to-date information.
+From compliance and regulatory data to social engineering scams and crowdsourced reports, we process millions of monthly signals, updating our models with the latest and most up-to-date information.

-For detailed technical documentation, and to begin testing the APIs directly, visit our[ technical documentation](https://webacy.readme.io/reference/webacy-api-overview-pre-release).
+For detailed technical documentation and to begin testing the APIs directly, visit our[ technical documentation](https://webacy.readme.io/reference/webacy-api-overview-pre-release).

 Available APIs and corresponding use cases include: